Settings

 Allowed Providers

-Select which provider types are available for use in the gateway.
-Unchecked providers cannot be added or activated.
-The full list of available provider types:
+Select which provider slugs are available for use in the gateway.
+Unchecked providers are excluded from routing.
+The selectable list:

-Leave all checked to allow any provider type.
+Leave all checked to allow any of these provider types.

 Allowed Models

 Restrict which model IDs can be used through the gateway.
-Enter one model ID per line (e.g. gpt-4, claude-3-opus).
+Enter one model ID per line (e.g. gpt-4o, claude-sonnet-4-6).
 Leave the field empty to allow all models.

 This acts as an allowlist — only models listed here will be routable.
 Combined with per-provider model registrations, this gives you two layers of control over which models are accessible.